 Vision Therapy in Reno, NV

 When a child struggles with reading or focus, the cause is not always obvious.
-Standard screenings may not catch how the visual system functions during real-world tasks.
+Standard visual screenings checking distance clarity may not catch how the visual system functions during real-world tasks, especially up close.

-EyeZone Nevada provides comprehensive care that looks beyond basic vision.
-By combining routine exams with advanced services such as vision therapy, the team helps identify challenges that affect learning.
+EyeZone Nevada provides comprehensive care that looks beyond seeing clearly.
+By combining routine exams with advanced services such as a visual functional exam, the team helps identify challenges that affect learning and can help improve function through special lenses or vision therapy.

 For children dealing with ADHD and learning difficulties, that deeper evaluation can make a meaningful difference.

 During a visit, your eye doctor will look beyond basic eyesight and evaluate how your child’s eyes track, focus, and work together.
-The process is comfortable and designed to give clear answers about how vision may be affecting learning.
+The process is designed to provide answers through qualitative and quantitative testing on how vision function may be impacting learning.

-From there, you will leave with a better understanding of the next steps and whether vision therapy could help.
+From there, you will leave with a better understanding of the next steps.

 Get Answers About Your Child’s Vision and Learning